Getting Started

 - Firmware reference – full substitutions reference and multi-device setup

-- Integration reference — full entity reference, setup modes, and custom automations
+- Integration reference – full entity reference and events